 Catherine Brown is an RVA native who was drawn back after many years away.
 She loves being back and is thrilled to run into old friends in the unlikeliest of places.
 Catherine has spent her limited free time over the past thirteen years writing about parenting, education, and noteworthy people.
 For most of her waking hours, she throws her heart and soul into raising her three lively, talkative girls with her funny and charming writer husband.

 Chastity Hise is a happily married, mother of two amazing children and two furry puppies.
-She is one of the owners of Smoke and Mirrors Salon and is a total book nerd.
+She is the Owner of Chas Hise Hair and is a total book nerd.
 She can be found exploring delicious eateries with her foodie family (kids included) or cooking in her own kitchen on the weekends.
 You can also find Chastity on her personal blog.

 Christa Threlfall spent several years growing up in Richmond before moving to Charlotte, NC.
 In early 2017, she moved back to RVA with her husband and 4 children.
 She is most grateful for her relationship with Jesus Christ – beyond that, she loves being outside with her kids, drinking good coffee, laughing with her husband, and eating Indian, Thai, Mediterranean, and pretty much any other kind of delicious food.
 You can find more of Christa’s writings on her lifestyle site.